kwaldenphd/data-models/README.md

 65. ERDs are a conceptual model of the relationships in a database.
 An ERD may not directly map onto the structure of tables, fields, etc. in a relational database.

 66. But, we might also want to represent our database structure based on tables, primary keys, and foreign keys.
-Relational schema (RS) model the logical, machine-readable relationship across tables and fields (linked by primary/foreign keys)
+Relational schema (RS) model the logical, machine-readable relationship across tables and fields (linked by primary/foreign keys).

 67. Building a RS diagram involves listing fields by table, identifying relationships across tables, and which fields are serving as primary/foreign keys.